 - Loch Leven Castle

-A tip for saving money when visiting these castles!
+Tip for saving money when visiting castles around Edinburgh

 All of these castles and palaces with the exception of Holyrood House are part of Historic Scotland and as such can be visited using their passes.
 If you live in the UK you might find a yearly pass worthwhile, but if you’re just over on a short trip then I can recommend the Historic Scotland Explorer pass.
 We used it this past trip when we visited the abbeys in the Borders and it made it so easy and there are so many places you can visit!
 Get the pass here.